 - In many cases, this language applies only to one component of the study (such as a sub-study or banking for future unspecified use) and should be included as part of the description of that study component.

 - If this language applies to the study as a whole, it should be included in the section “Will I be Paid or Receive Anything for Participating?”

 Model Language: Researchers may develop products from the samples and information you provide for this study.
 Some of these products may have commercial value.
 If the research team or others use your samples or information to develop products of commercial value, you will not receive any profits from products created from your samples or information.

 Model Language: A member of this research team has a personal interest in or might profit financially from the results of this study.
 This is called a “conflict of interest.”
-Describe nature of conflict, e.g.,[A member of the research team owns the company sponsoring the study OR owns or licenses technology used on the study].
-The University of Wisconsin-Madison has rules to manage conflicts of interest that help protect study participants and the quality of the data collected.
-Include if person’s role on the study is limited: One way UW-Madison manages conflicts is to limit the role that a researcher with a conflict can have on a study, such as not allowing a person with a conflict to obtain informed consent or recruit potential subjects.
-The conflict of interest may affect whether you want to take part in this study.
+The University of Wisconsin-Madison manages conflicts of interest so that they do not affect study participants or the quality of the data collected.
+Include if person’s role on the study is limited: Researchers with a conflict are not allowed to obtain informed consent or recruit potential subjects.
+We are telling you about the conflict of interest in case it affects whether you want to take part in this study.

 Model Language: We are requesting your email address so we can [describe how email will be used in the study].
 Email is generally not a secure way to communicate about your health as there are many ways for unauthorized users to access email.
 You should avoid sending sensitive, detailed personal information by email.
 Email should also not be used to convey information of an urgent nature.
 If you need to talk to someone immediately, please contact [Name, Title, Phone Number for appropriate contact person, such as the lead investigator or physician on call].You do not have to provide your email address to participate in this study.